-2.15.9.1 The Board will conduct an annual review of its own effectiveness in respect of these functions, including a review of its own and Committees' terms of reference.
+- 2.15.9.1 The Board will conduct an annual review of its own effectiveness in respect of these functions. - 2.15.9.2 The Board will review its own Standing Orders and Committee Terms of Reference every two years.